ArpitPrd/PathPlanning/documentation/October/Overall.md

 Tasks at hand:
 1. Update the equations to sense region -> done
 2. Update the equations to show obstacles -> done
-3. Maybe update the equations to give one movement at a time